Best Foods to Eat and Vitamins to Take to Stay Healthy!

 Other important vitamins for your body’s health are:

-• Vitamin A: This can help maintain the health of your respiratory system and intestines and since COVID attacks the lungs, this would be one vitamin to take very seriously.
+• Vitamin A: This can help maintain the health of your respiratory system and intestines.
 Foods rich in vitamin A include spinach, sweet potatoes, carrots, red bell peppers, and broccoli.

 • Vitamin E: Helps to neutralize free radicals by acting as an antioxidant.
 Vitamin E exists in nuts, seeds, vegetable oils, and avocados.

-• Protein: Amino acids are a good protein and is needed for the T-cell function that protects the cells from pathogens, like the COVID-19 virus.
-Items like seeds, nuts, beans, eggs, seafood, poultry, and meats have plenty of protein that can be good for you.
+• Protein: Amino acids are a good protein and are needed for the T-cell function that protects cells from pathogens, like the COVID-19 virus.
+Items like seeds, nuts, beans, eggs, seafood, poultry, and meats have plenty of protein that can benefit you.

 Conclusion